 Essentially, we have a young lady who has fallen asleep while reading werewolf tales; and begins to dream she is playing a leading role in a story in which she finds herself being seduced by a charming werewolf-man....after wandering off the the path in the woods.
 Insert psychoanalysis here.

 A boy from town is constantly trying to woo the young lady, but to no avail.
-No one manages to catch her eye until she meets a charming gentleman in the woods- who intercepts her on her way to Granny's house...and just so happens to be a werewolf.
+No one manages to catch her eye until she meets a charming gentleman in the woods- who intercepts her on her way to her Grandmother's house...and he just so happens to be a werewolf.

 That being said...the scenery and costumes are pretty cool.
 And, as was previously mentioned, the transformations are f*cking sweet.
 Especially the one where dude rips his face off until he's just muscles...although, the one where the wolf bursts through the guy's mouth is pretty rad too.
 Not to mention that tongue gimmick...

-I suppose this qualifies as a psychological werewolf horror, due to it's non-linear structure, and the fact it's grounded in a dream world.
-I didn't take the time to read too much into the symbolism in this one (though I usually do haha), but it does seem to be chock full of it.
-There is just enough crazy special effects (not cgi-bs) and gore to keep you horror fans interested too.
+I suppose this qualifies as a psychological werewolf horror, due to it's non-linear structure, and the fact that it's grounded in a dream world.
+I didn't take the time to read too much into the symbolism in this one (when I usually do haha), but it does seem to be chock full of it.
+And there is just enough crazy special effects (no cgi-bs) and gore to keep you horror fans interested too.
+Recommended.

 7 out of 10.